hackboxguy/br-wrapper/board/zed/readme.txt

 What changes/extensions have been added to buildroot's zynq_zed_defconfig?
-1)updated u-boot version to xilinx-v2019.2
+1)Updated u-boot version to xilinx-v2019.2
-2)updated kernel version to xlnx_rebase_v5.10
+2)Updated kernel version to xlnx_rebase_v5.10
-3)added automatic sdcard image creation with 4 partitions for dual-copy OTA mechanism 4)added required uEnv.txt for booting the system from sdcard with correct bootmarker.
+3)Added automatic sdcard image creation with 4 partitions for dual-copy OTA mechanism 4)Added required uEnv.txt for booting the system from sdcard with correct bootmarker.
-5)added 4th partition as settings partition, i.e /mnt/.settings stores all persistent data
+5)Added 4th partition as settings partition, i.e /mnt/.settings stores all persistent data
-6)enabled dropbear ssh, and for the first boot-up from sdcard, required rsa and ecdsa keys are generated and stored at persistent location /mnt/.settings/etc/dropbear 7)configured the system to get the ip from dhcp server.
+6)Enabled dropbear ssh, and for the first boot-up from sdcard, required rsa and ecdsa keys are generated and stored at persistent location /mnt/.settings/etc/dropbear 7)Configured the system to get the ip from dhcp server.
-8)Enabled swupdate over-the-air sw update mechanism(OTA is only available for sdcard) 9)enabled webUI of swupdated for updating the system using web-browser.
+8)Enabled swupdate over-the-air sw update mechanism(OTA is only available for sdcard) 9)Enabled webUI of swupdate for updating the system using web-browser.
-10)added auto creation of OTA update image(i.e output/update-image.swu) which also includes the version spefied during make of buildroot(BRIMAGE_VERSION)
+10)Added auto creation of OTA update image(i.e output/update-image.swu) which also includes the version spefied during buildroot make(BRIMAGE_VERSION)